- What is a Thai Massage certificate?

 Now let’s move out of the US and look at other countries.
-For example the UK does not have an actual massage licencing law at the time of this writing.
+For example, the UK does not have an actual massage licensing law at the time of this writing.

-There are associations which issue certificates or licences, but they are not legally required documents.
+There are associations that issue certificates or licenses, but they are not legally required documents.

-The main requirement in the UK is that you can provide a certificate which is acceptable by insurance companies.
+The main requirement in the UK is that you can provide a certificate that is acceptable to insurance companies.
 If they cover you, you can practice massage legally.

 You might be more accepted if you can show a document from one of those associations, but they are not legally required.